learn-co-students/fewpjs-fns-as-first-class-data-do-behavior-london-web-career-040119/README.md

 ## Introduction

-In review, functions in JavaScript are "first-class" objects.
-This means they are a special type of object that can do all the things that regular objects can do.
+In review, functions in JavaScript are first-class data.
+They are treated like any other variable and we can pass them as values to other functions.
 In this lab, we're going to demonstrate some of JavaScript's capabilities.

 ## Create a "First-Class" Function